 Successful teams require more than great players — they need people to play complementary roles that reinforce each other.
-Roles define expected behaviors — they drive clarity for both the individual playing it and the team.
+Roles define expected behaviors — they drive clarity for both the individual performing it and the team.

 However, unlike titles, roles must be fluid.
 Just as we can get stuck playing a particular role in our families, our business roles can also grow stagnant.